open-awesome/ptah-editor/README.md

 For logout you must send refresh token as "refresh" header and access token as bearer authorization in GET request to `/auth1/logout`

+## Mailchimp linking

+For link user accounts in mailchimp and use maillists on your landing page, you must open an `/mailchimp/login` url in iframe.
+All process of authorization will go in that frame, and finally you receive a postMessage from iframe, with result of authorization.

+Result will be an json-serialized object with success sign and error code (if it occures).
+Actual structure of object you may see in `backend/templates/mailchimp.postmessage.html.template` file.